Info Agency Main Banner Content

 Pharmacy compliance is twofold.
 First, submission of controlled substance data must occur within twenty-four (24) hours of dispensation.
 Second, submissions must occur every twenty-four (24) hours (or next business day).
 If your facility dispenses less than one (1) controlled substance prescription on a given day, you must submit a zero report.

-If your location dispenses less than one (1) controlled substance prescription a week you must submit a Zero Report to the program for that time frame.
-Failure to submit controlled substance data in a complete and timely manner may result in the issuance of disciplinary action by the Indiana Board of Pharmacy and/or a personal appearance before the Board.
+Failure to submit controlled substance data, or a zero report in lieu of data, in a complete and timely manner may result in the issuance of disciplinary action by the Indiana Board of Pharmacy and/or a personal appearance before the Board.
 Errant records do not make it into the INSPECT database.
-The failure of a pharmacy to correct errant records constitutes noncompliance.
+Failure to correct errant records constitutes non-compliance.

-When a pharmacy is found to be non-compliant an initial warning notification is sent.
-Upon the second instance of noncompliance a warning is sent via certified mail to the facility, restating the dates of submission and warning that the next issue of noncompliance will result in a board appearance being scheduled for that location.
-When the pharmacy incurs the third instance of noncompliance, a board appearance notification is sent to the qualifying pharmacist of that location.
+When a pharmacy is found to be non-compliant, INSPECT sends an initial warning notification.
+Upon the second instance of non-compliance, INSPECT sends a warning via certified mail restating the dates of submission and warning that the next issue of non-compliance will result in a board appearance.
+When the pharmacy incurs the third instance of non-compliance, a board appearance notification will be sent to the Pharmacist-in-Charge of the location.